Game jam: Location

 Some game jams are local events, taking place in universities, conference halls, or other private spaces.
-The Global Game Jam takes place at the end of January of every year, with over 800 locations in 100+ countries around the world.
+The Global Game Jam takes place at the end of January every year, with over 800 locations in 100+ countries around the world.
 The Ludum Dare is an example of a virtual game jam, an event where participants largely remain at home, but present their efforts at the conclusion of the jam.

 Time constraint

 Game jams typically have restrictive time limits, ranging from a few hours to several days.
 This time constraint is meant to simulate the pressure of a deadline and to encourage creativity among ideas produced by game jam teams.

 Theme

 A game jam may be centered on a theme, which all games developed within the jam must adhere to.
 The theme is usually announced shortly before the event begins, in order to discourage participants from planning for the event beforehand and from using previously developed material.
 In addition, themes are meant to place restrictions on developers, which encourages creativity.

 Ludum Dare 24, a competitive game jam event, featured the theme of "Evolution".
 As stated by the Ludum Dare rules, all participants in the competition were recommended to create a game based on this theme.
 However, the rules also stated that participants were not required to use the theme, which allowed for games to be made outside of the theme.